Welcome to the website of St. Patrick’s Grammar School, Armagh.

 I trust that it will give you an initial impression of the life and work of the school and introduce you to our friendly, caring, supportive & successful educational environment.

-SAVE THE DATE!
-Our Virtual Open Night will take place on Thursday 21st January at 6:30pm!
+Our Virtual Open Night took place on Thursday the 21st January.

 Click here to watch our promotional video!